project-generator/project_generator/README.md

 Then just invoke run.py with arguments as you would if using the package.
 Something like: python run.py --version

-There are examples in c0170 github, so check them out!
+An example how to use pgen [here](https://github.com/project-generator/project_generator_mbed_examples).

 To get familiar with it, read our wiki.
-Good start is [Getting started guide (wiki)](https://github.com/0xc0170/project_generator/wiki/Getting_started).
+Good start is [Getting started guide (wiki)](https://github.com/project-generator/project_generator/wiki/Getting_started).
 There are other sections which describe the each blocks of the project generator.

 Dependencies for Project generator
 -------------------------